WebAssembly/component-model/design/mvp/Binary.md

 Notes:
 * All exports (of all `sort`s) introduce a new index that aliases the exported definition and can be used by all subsequent definitions just like an alias.
-* Validation requires that any handle type that is part of the type of any export must refer to a resource type whose index was produced by an `export`.
+* Validation requires that all resource types transitively used in the type of an export are introduced by a preceding `exportdecl`.
 * The "parses as a URL" condition is defined by executing the [basic URL parser] with `char(b)*` as *input*, no optional parameters and non-fatal validation errors (which coincides with definition of `URL` in JS and `rust-url`).